RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

             paramValueLocation: 'facetValue'
 ```

-The configuration above will result in an outgoing request to: `https://my.backstage.com/api/catalog/entity-facets?facet=kind`
+The configuration above will result in an outgoing request to: `http://localhost:7007/api/catalog/entity-facets?facet=kind`
-when the 'kind' facet is selected and `https://my.backstage.com/api/catalog/entity-facets?facet=apiVersion` when 'apiVersion' is selected.
+when the 'kind' facet is selected and `http://localhost:7007/api/catalog/entity-facets?facet=apiVersion` when 'apiVersion' is selected.

+### Response Parsing Using Jsonata

-You can also map between different response parsing using [jsonata](https://docs.jsonata.org/overview.html) rather than the `arraySelector` like so:
+You can map between different response parsing using [jsonata](https://docs.jsonata.org/overview.html) rather than the `arraySelector` and `valueSelector` like so:

 ```yaml
 properties: